Asymptotic and finite-sample distributions of one- and two-sample empirical relative entropy: Abstract

 \section{Abstract}

-Relative entropy, as a divergence metric between two distributions, can be used for offline change-point detection and extends classical methods that mainly rely on moment-based discrepancies.
-To build a statistical test suitable for this context, we study the distribution of empirical relative entropy and derive several types of approximations: concentration inequalities for finite samples, asymptotic distributions, and Berry-Esseen bounds in a pre-asymptotic regime.
+In the perspective of building statistical tests of divergence between two probability distributions, we study the distribution of empirical relative entropy and derive several types of approximations: concentration inequalities for finite samples, asymptotic distributions, and Berry-Esseen bounds in a pre-asymptotic regime.
 For the latter, we introduce a new approach to obtain Berry-Esseen inequalities for nonlinear functions of sum statistics under some convexity assumptions.
 Our theoretical contributions cover both one- and two-sample empirical relative entropies.
-We then detail a change-point detection procedure built on relative entropy and compare it, through extensive simulations, with classical methods based on moments or on information criteria.
-Finally, we illustrate its practical relevance on two real datasets involving temperature series and volatility of stock indices.